 What are the anticipated traffic counts on Centennial Boulevard once completed?

-Approximately 15,000 vehicles per day are anticipated to use the new Centennial Boulevard extension when it opens, indicating a need for the connection.
+The projected traffic counts on Centennial Boulevard when the new extension opens is approximately 15,000 – 17,000 vehicles per day, indicating a need for the connection.
 This is equivalent to traffic through the Old North End neighborhood on Nevada Avenue.

 Counts Eastbound 11,522